 You'll stand a much better chance of being indexed for a keyword with little or no site ranking than going after a colossal keyword with many authority sites already ranking for it.

-Use tools like RankIQ, Ahrefs, and Ubersuggest to find low-targeted keywords.
+Use tools like RankIQ (check out our RankIQ review), Ahrefs, and Ubersuggest to find low-targeted keywords.

 All you do then is create content, and you should notice your webpages are indexed much easier and quicker.